pranavrc/tenor/README.md

 A [*minor chord*](https://en.wikipedia.org/wiki/Minor_chord) is constructed by taking the root note, the *minor third* (3 semitones forward) and the *perfect fifth*.
 The C-minor chord is `C - D#/Eb - G`.

 There are numerous other ways of constructing chords (augmented, diminished, suspended etc), but just like the major and minor scales, the major and minor chords are the most popular.

+##### *Chordifying* a musical piece

+Using `generate-entity-map`, we built a map of `{:pos beat, :note note}` pairs and generated a musical piece with just rhythm and melody.
+Time to *harmonize* it.

+The [chordify](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L156) higher-order function takes the map of our musical piece, and a *procedure* or fundamental method to build a chord out of a note (just like our `generate-intervals` function took `conjunct-motion` or `disjunct-motion` as parameters, remember?).
+It then takes our musical piece, picks out a few notes randomly, and generates a new musical piece with chords instead of notes at the same positions.

 *...work in progress...*